lukearend/swirl/1-pid/README.md

-A solution to the inverted pendulum task via PID controllers.
+Stabilizing the inverted pendulum via PID controllers.

-See [Chapter 1: PID](../writeups/1-pid/1-pid.pdf) for an explanation of this solution.
+See [Chapter 1: PID control](writeup/1-pid.pdf) for an explanation of this solution.

-Run `run_simulation.m` to run the simulation.
+Run `code/run_simulation.m` to run the simulation.